Convergence Rates of Gaussian ODE Filters: Gaussian ODE filtering

 Here, $R$ denotes the variance of $y$ (the `measurement noise') and captures the squared difference between the data $y(t+h) = f(m^-(t+h))$ that the algorithm actually receives and the idealised data $\dot{x}(t+h) = f(x(t+h))$ that it `should' receive (see \Cref{subsec:measurement_noise}).
-Finally, the mean and the covariance matrix are conditioned on \rev{this data, which yields:}
+Finally, the mean and the covariance matrix are conditioned on \rev{this data, which yields} the \emph{updated mean}